OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 [*] Finished heap search
 ~~~

 You can also use Java's reflection capabilities.
-To list the public methods of the `android.view.View` class, you could create a wrapper for this class in Frida and call <code>getMethods()` from the wrapper's `class` property:
+To list the public methods of the `android.view.View` class, you could create a wrapper for this class in Frida and call `getMethods()` from the wrapper's `class` property:

 ~~~
 Java.perform(function () {